cragis/McP/instructions/nervesXY.md

 #### Assembly

 1. Turn the 1000mm cable into two identical 500mm cables each with a 6 pin JST PH connector and a 4 pin JST XH connector.
+Ask for help if needed.

 #### [Previous Step: nerves](nerves.md) &nbsp;&nbsp;&nbsp; [Next Step: nervesZ](nervesZ.md)